Episode 1

 I’ll be waiting.

-DNSSEC is short for Domain Name System Security Extensions.
+DNSSEC stands for Domain Name System Security Extensions.

 Like HTTPS, DNSSEC provides a layer of security by allowing authenticated answers on top of DNS.

-HTTPS encrypts traffic so no crab can spy on your data.
+HTTPS encrypts traffic so no crabs can spy on your data.

 **DNSSEC signs DNS data** to detect that no crabs have been messing with your DNS responses.